-Also, if demand for the item is low, the maker might sell it to a wholesaler, since wholesalers buy large quantities of lower-priced items.
+Also, if the item’s demand is low, the maker might sell it to a wholesaler since wholesalers buy large quantities of lower-priced items.
 Then, the wholesaler might sell the items to another business for an even lower price.
 That business can, therefore, afford to sell the item at a much lower price than usual.

 If you provide a service, dynamic pricing allows you to charge more when you’re busier.
 Higher prices can prevent you from taking on too much work (some customers won’t be able to afford you).
 And if the work does get overwhelming, the higher prices can cover the costs of outsourcing certain tasks.

 Market share pricing might be the logical choice if you work in a crowded or rapidly-growing industry.
 Unlike the other models, the primary goal of market share pricing is not to maximize profit.
 Instead, your price challenging to maximize customers, i.e., your business’s share of the market.
 Since a new company has almost no market share, you may have to offer lower prices than your competitors.

 The key words in that sentence are “may have to.”
 Market share pricing is only recommended if your industry is so competitive that price is the most logical way to build a solid customer base.
 You must also be fairly certain that these prices will produce high volumes of sales.
 If not, lower prices will do more harm than good.

 Some businesses start with market share pricing with the intent of raising their prices as their customer base expands.
 But this might not always be a realistic possibility.
 Higher prices could cause your customers to leave just as quickly as they arrived.